Preheat oven to 350°F (177°C). Spray a standard loaf pan with nonstick spray. Set aside.

 Make the streusel: Combine the flour, sugar, and cinnamon together in a medium bowl, then cut in the cold butter with a pastry cutter, your hands, or two forks, like if you're making biscuits or scones...you want pea-size crumbs.

-Make the bread: In a large bowl, toss the flour, baking soda, salt, cranberries, and pecans together until combined.
+Make the batter: In a large bowl, toss the flour, baking soda, salt, cranberries, and pecans together until combined.
 Set aside.
 In a medium bowl, whisk the egg, brown sugar, and granulated sugar together until combined.
 Make sure there are no brown sugar lumps remaining.
 Whisk in the buttermilk, oil, vanilla, and orange zest.
 Slowly pour the wet ingredients into the dry ingredients and gently whisk until there are no more lumps.
 Do not overmix.

-Make ahead tip: For longer storage, you can freeze the unglazed bread for up to 3 months.
+Bread stays fresh at room temperature for 3 days or in the refrigerator for up to 6-7 days.
+For longer storage, you can freeze the unglazed bread for up to 3 months.
 Allow to thaw overnight in the refrigerator and bring to room temperature before glazing and serving.